anguia/owncloud-docker-compose/README.rst

 Startup
 -------

-Use ``rights.sh`` to setup the directory chmod/chgrp for the mounted volumes.
+Use ``rights.sh`` to setup the directory chmod/chgrp for the mounted volumes and remove the .gitignore files in the database directories.

 Initial startup with ``docker-compose up``, later with ``docker-compose start``.